DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 -   the McLuhanist claim that media technologies not human actions are the subject of history;

--   the celebration of the Net as the realisation of ‘Jefferson democracy’ with no sense of irony about Thomas Jefferson being a slave-owner.
+-   the celebration of the Net as the realisation of ‘Jeffersonian democracy’ with no sense of irony about Thomas Jefferson being a slave-owner.